shinaaaa/ios_application/README.md

 I used Alamofire and SwiftyJson.

-When you want sample code of "Alamofire and SwiftyJson", it can help you.
+When you want sample code of "Alamofire and SwiftyJson", it will help you.

-I am beginner level of developer, so i want feedback to you
+I am beginner level of developer.

+So, I want feedback to you.

 Thanks.